 In addition to using fetchCrmObjectProperties

 , CRM data components can fetch and visualize HubSpot data out of the box.
+You can also use GraphQL to query CRM data through the /collector/graphql

 endpoint.
 Learn more about querying CRM data using GraphQL.

-Because UI extensions are split between front end and back end, you can call multiple serverless functions from the same card.
-Or, you can reuse the same serverless function to run different operations and pass them as needed to the front end.
+Because UI extensions are split between front-end and back-end, you can call multiple serverless functions from the same card.
+Or, you can reuse the same serverless function to run different operations and pass them as needed to the front-end.

 If your serverless function requires secrets, learn more about managing secrets for deployed serverless functions and local development.